onzfonz/comp227/src/content/1/en/part1d.md

 )
 ```

-The component gets the event handler function from the `handleClick` prop, and the text of the button from the `text` prop.
+The component gets the event handler function from the `handleClick` prop and the text of the button from the `text` prop.
 Let's use the new component:

 ```js